Vente d’une entreprise entre personnes liées : ce que vous devez savoir

 What is a deemed disposition?

-A deemed disposition is a tax rule that states that the sale of assets to a related party must be made at fair market value, even if the actual sale price is lower.
-This rule aims to prevent transfers at artificially low prices to avoid tax.
+A deemed disposition is a tax rule that requires the sale of assets to a related party to be made at fair market value, even if the actual sale price is lower.
+This rule is intended to prevent transfers at artificially low prices to avoid tax.

 How can I benefit from the capital gains exemption?

-To qualify for the capital gains exemption when selling shares of a small business, the shares must be owned for at least 24 months, the business must be an actively operated small business, and at least 50% assets must be used in a business operating in Canada.
+To benefit from the capital gains exemption on the sale of shares of a small business, the shares must have been held for at least 24 months, the business must be an active small business, and at least 50% of the assets must be used in an active business in Canada.

 What are the main challenges of selling a business to a family member?